-No, when I first lost my sight, I didn’t consider my new condition to be a blessing.
-Rather, I fell into a deep depression, which I only escaped with the aid of loving family and friends.
-I needed help and was quite fortunate to eventually connect with the resources that enabled me to become functional again and resume my writing path.
+No, when I first lost my sight, I didn’t consider this surprise situation a blessing.
+Instead, I fell into a deep depression, which I escaped only with the aid of loving family and friends.
+I needed help and was quite fortunate to eventually connect with the resources that enabled me to become functional and independent again.

 Ironically, I could not have picked a better time to go blind.
 We are in the midst of the “Golden Age” of assistive technology.
 One month after I was introduced to computer screen readers, I was communicating with email, researching on the internet, and writing again.
 Given the dark times I’d ben through, this assistive technology transformation was a miracle.